 Besides the color of the candles and their size and position, you will also need to learn the different patterns created by candles in combination to make accurate predictions.

-The day trading candlestick chart is one of the most popular ways to analyze and interpret the price action of stocks, commodities, and forex currency pairs.
-The candlestick chart represents each trade made during a given time period.
-A single candlestick shows when the price closed, as well as its opening and closing prices.
+The candlestick chart is one of the most popular ways to interpret the price action of stocks, commodities, and forex currency pairs.
+Popularized in Japan, the candlestick chart is used to analyze the open, close, high, and low prices of a stock or other financial instrument over a given time period.
+A single candlestick represents each trade made during a given time period.
+A candlestick shows when the price closed, as well as its opening and closing prices.